-©2020 by the American Occupational Therapy Association.
-This malerial may be copied and distributed for personal or educational uses without written consent.
+© 2020 by the American Occupational Therapy Association.
+This material may be copied and distributed for personal or educational uses without written consent.
 For all other uses, contact copyright@aota.org.

-Includes the consideration of all client centered components including psychosocial factors 21 Chooses and, if needed, modifies intervention approach to achieve established goals that support targeted outcomes.
-Examples: prevention, restoration, maintenance, promotion 22 Modifies task and/or environment to maximize the client's performance.
-Examples: upgrades/downgrades task; arranges client's workspace for optimal performance 23 Modifies the intervention plan and determines the need for continuation or discontinuation of services based on the client's status.
-24 Documents the client's response to services in a manner that demonstrates the effectiveness of interventions.
-MAN AGEMENT OF OCCUPATIONAL THERAPY SERVICES 25 Demonstrates through practice or discussion the ability to collaborate with and assign appropriate tasks to the occupational therapy assistant, occupational therapy aide, or others to whom responsibilities might be assigned, while remaining responsible for all aspects of treatment.
-Examples: paraprofessionals, nurses' aides, volunteers 26 Demonstrates through practice or discussion an understanding of costs and funding systems related to occupational therapy services, such as federal, state, third party, and private payers.
-Examples: billing for OT services, inventory and ordering of supplies for OT services, and options for client procurement of adaptive equipment 27 Demonstrates knowledge about the organization.
-Examples: mission and vision, accreditation status, licensing, specialty certifications 28 Meets productivity standards or volume of work expected of occupational therapy students.
-CON MUNICATION AND PROFESSIONAL BEHAVIORS 29 Communicates clearly and effectively, both verbally and nonverbally.
-Examples: clients, families, caregivers, colleagues, service providers, administration, the public 30 Produces clear and accurate documentation.
-Examples: legibility, spelling, punctuation, grammar, adherence to electronic health documentation requirements 31 Collaborates with fieldwork educator(s) to maximize the learning experience.
-Examples: initiates communication, asks for feedback about performance, identifies own strengths and challenges 32 Takes responsibility for attaining professional competence by seeking out learning opportunities and interactions with fieldwork educator(s) and others.
-33 Responds constructively to feedback in a timely manner.
+Includes the consideration of all client centered components including psychosocial factor 21 Chooses and, if needed, modifies intervention approach to achieve established go that support targeted outcomes. that support targeted outcomes.
+5 Examples: prevention, restoration, maintenance, promotion oals 22 Modifies task and/or environment to maximize the client's performance.
+Examples: upgrades/downgrades task; arranges client's workspace for optimal performance. œ 23 Modifies the intervention plan and determines the need for continuation discontinuation of services based on the client's status. or 24 Documents the client's response to services in a manner that demonstrates effectiveness of interventions. the MANAGEMENT OF OCCUPATIONAL THERAPY SERVICES Demonstrates through practice or discussion the ability to collaborate with and assappropriate tasks to the occupational therapy assistant, occupational therapy aide others to whom responsibilities might be assigned, while remaining responsible for aspects of treatment.
+Examples: paraprofessionals, nurses' aides, volunteers , or Demonstrates through practice or discussion an understanding of costs and fund systems related to occupational therapy services, such as federal, state, third party, private payers.
+Examples: billing for OT services, inventory and ordering of supplies for OT services, options for client procurement of adaptive equipment and 27 Demonstrates knowledge about the organization.
+Examples: mission and vision, accreditation status, licensing, specialty certifications 28 Meets productivity standards or volume of work expected of occupational ther students. ару COMMUNICATION AND PROFESSIONAL BEHAVIORS 29 Communicates clearly and effectively, both verbally and nonverbally.
+Examples: clients, families, caregivers, colleagues, service providers, administration, the put. ıblic 30 Produces clear and accurate documentation.
+Examples: legibility, spelling, punctuation, grammar, adherence to electronic he documentation requirements alth 31 Collaborates with fieldwork educator(s) to maximize the learning experience.
+Examples: initiates communication, asks for feedback about performance, identifies strengths and challenges own 32 Takes responsibility for attaining professional competence by seeking out learn opportunities and interactions with fieldwork educator(s) and others. ning 33 Responds constructively to feedback in a timely manner.
+34 Demonstrates consistent and acceptable work behaviors.